apify/apify-docs/sources/academy/platform/deploying_your_code/inputs_outputs.md

 }
 ```

 Then we can add our example project code from earlier.
-It will grab the input and use it to generate a solution which is logged to the console.
+It will grab the input and use it to generate a solution which is logged into the console.

 ```js
 // index.js